 You get direct advice

 Whether you need guidance with a specific issue you are experiencing at work or need advice on how to lead a better life, counseling offers direct advice from people who have been there.
 It can help in a way that talking to a trained therapist cannot.
-What sets peer counseling apart is the fact that the facilitators or peer mentors are people who have had similar experiences.
+What sets peer counseling apart is the fact that the facilitators or peer support specialists are people who have had similar experiences.

 You meet with people who speak your language